peterDijk/hangman-ddd-events/README.md

 in a Docker setup using Eventstore

+Goal : Have a complete template application for a Domain Driven/ Event Sourced backend using NestJS.

 ## TODO

 (new version for deps upgrade)

 - [x] NestJS new setup working latest version
+- [x] better filestructure
 - [x] GQL working
 - [x] Games domain working via CQRS
 - [x] Dockerize the project